p-miralles/MVC-D/README.md

 ### Simple Database importing tips (if you don´t know how to make that)
 - Install db engine: AMPPS
 - Turn on Mysql button
-- Install gestor connector: SQLyog
+- Install db Administrator: SQLyog
 - Create a new connection with the given credentials (localhost,root,mysql,3306)
 - Database: prog2
 - Open prog2 file and: